yuzhoumo/latinator-3000/README.md

 # Latinator3000
-The Latinator3000 is a simple web page I wrote one afternoon.
+The Latinator3000 is a simple web page I wrote.
-Simply search for any Latin word, and the result will be returned from Wiktionary in an iFrame.
+Enter any Latin word into the search bar, and the result will be returned from Wiktionary in an iFrame.

 # Customization/Support for Other Languages
 This project was made to search for Latin words but it can be customized for other languages as well.